Bewitched, Bothered and Bewildered (Buffy the Vampire Slayer)

 "Bewitched, Bothered and Bewildered" is episode 16 of season two of Buffy the Vampire Slayer.
-It was written by Marti Noxon and first broadcast on February 10, 1998.
+It was written by Marti Noxon and first broadcast on The WB on February 10, 1998.

 In this episode, Cordelia breaks up with Xander after her friends mock her.
 Xander retaliates by attempting a love spell to "put her through the same hell", and he gets a little more than he had bargained for.

 Plot

 During a patrol through the cemetery, Xander shows Buffy a silver necklace he intends to give to Cordelia the following night for Valentine's Day.
 The next day at school, Xander witnesses Amy Madison use magic to avoid a homework assignment.
 Soon after, Giles runs into Jenny Calendar; however, their relationship remains frosty, with Giles deciding talking to Buffy is more important than making amends with Jenny.
 Giles warns Buffy that Angelus becomes particularly vicious around Valentine's Day, and suggests she stays indoors for the following nights.
 Meanwhile, Cordelia is insulted by Harmony and the Cordettes, revealing to Cordelia that her relationship with Xander is not as secret as she once thought.

+Angel competes with Spike for Drusilla's affection.
+Spike, who is still in a wheelchair after the events of "What's My Line," gives her a gold necklace, whereas Angel gives her a human heart, fresh and bloody, saying, "I knew you'd like it.
+I found it in a quaint little shop girl."

 Xander gives the necklace to Cordelia, but she breaks up with him under pressure from her friends.
 Xander is heartbroken, and blackmails Amy into casting a love spell upon Cordelia so he can take revenge by breaking up with her.
-However, as he intended to use the spell for revenge rather than its true purpose, the magic goes wrong, with Cordelia becoming the only female not to be affected by the spell (protected by her necklace).
+However, as he intended to use the spell for revenge rather than its true purpose, the magic goes wrong, with Cordelia becoming the only woman not to be affected by the spell (protected by her necklace).